Table of Contents

 - It is also effective in reducing abdominal gaseous distension

 - It is antipyretic, analgesic, antitussive and hypotensive actions.

-- It is beneficial in digestive disorders specially hemorrhoids, loss of appetite, tastelessness and flatulence.
+- It is beneficial in digestive disorders especially hemorrhoids, loss of appetite, tastelessness, and flatulence.

 - It nourishes the Shukra dhatu.